johnsyweb/eventuate/README.md

 ## Introduction

-I occassionally volunteer as a Run Director at [parkrun](https://parkrun.com.au/) and produce an event report to celebrate achievements.
-I also write software occassionally to automate parts of my life.
+I occasionally volunteer as a Run Director at [parkrun](https://parkrun.com.au/) and produce an event report to celebrate achievements.
+I also write software occasionally to automate parts of my life.
 This is the confluence of these two interests.

+## Description

+If you volunteer at parkrun and produce an event report to celebrate achievements, this addon will make your life easier!

+As soon as the latest results page loads for an event, you'll see a bunch some useful text before the results table is displayed, including:

+- A summary of the number of finishers
+- Any finishers who joined a milestone club
+- Congratulations to new parkrunners
+- A welcome to first-time visitors
+- A celebration of personal bests
+- A shout out to the walking and running clubs
+- Cheers to our volunteers.
+- A reminder to bring a barcode
+- And a beautiful bunch of facts and figures

 ## Development status

 I wrote this for myself in an afternoon to see if I could do it and figured it may be useful to others.
 I then spent a while over-engineering it in TypeScript and adding some unit tests using `jest`.
 I don't fully understand how modules work in TypeScript and JavaScript and after bashing my head against the desk, I used Crackle to do the heavy lifting.
 It almost works like I'd like it to.

 ## Building locally